dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 > [!NOTE]
 > The XAML parser allows the `OnPlatformExtension` class to be abbreviated as `OnPlatform`.

 The `Default` property is the content property of `OnPlatformExtension`.
 Therefore, for XAML markup expressions expressed with curly braces, you can eliminate the `Default=` part of the expression provided that it's the first argument.
-If the `Default` property isn't set, it will default to the `BindableProperty.DefaultValue` property value, provided that the markup extension is targeting a `BindableProperty`.
+If the `Default` property isn't set, it will default to the `BindableProperty.DefaultValue` property value, provided that the markup extension is targeting a <xref:Microsoft.Maui.Controls.BindableProperty>.

 > [!IMPORTANT]
 > The XAML parser expects that values of the correct type will be provided to properties consuming the `OnPlatform` markup extension.
 If type conversion is necessary, the `OnPlatform` markup extension will attempt to perform it using the default converters provided by Xamarin.Forms.
 However, there are some type conversions that can't be performed by the default converters and in these cases the `Converter` property should be set to an `IValueConverter` implementation.